nnethercote/perf-book/src/inlining.md

 # Inlining

 Entry to and exit from hot, uninlined functions often accounts for a non-trivial fraction of execution time.
-Inlining these functions can provide small but easy speed wins.
+Inlining these functions removes these entries and exits and can enable additional low-level optimizations by the compiler.
+In the best case the overall effect is small but easy speed wins.

 There are four inline attributes that can be used on Rust functions.
 - **None**.
 The compiler will decide itself if the function should be inlined.